2025ad05060-glitch/bank-marketing-ml-assignment-2/README.md

 - F1 Score: 0.354707
 - MCC Score: 0.351844

-Gaussian Naive Bayes achieved the highest Recall and F1 Score among the evaluated models.
+However, Gaussian Naive Bayes gave better Recall and F1 Score compared to the other models.
+This shows that the best model can depend on which evaluation metric is considered.

-Therefore, there is no single model that dominates every evaluation metric.
-Random Forest provides the strongest overall performance according to Accuracy, AUC and MCC, whereas Gaussian Naive Bayes detects a larger proportion of the positive class, as indicated by its higher Recall.

----
+Overall, Random Forest performed better when Accuracy, AUC and MCC are considered together.

 ## Streamlit Web Application